thangchung/clean-code-dotnet/README.md

 <details>
   <summary><b>Use domain name</b></summary>

-People who read your code is also programmers.
-So naming right will help everyone on the same page because we dont want to take time to explain for everyone what that variable for, what the function for.
-We can name the variable or function to reflect the pattern, algorithm names and so forth.
+People who read your code are also programmers.
+Naming things right will help everyone be on the same page.
+We don’t want to take time to explain to everyone what a variable or function is for.
 **Good**

 ```csharp